wyntau/MVCObject/README.md

 Methods | Return Value | Description
 ----- | ----- | -----
-bindTo(key:string, target:MVCObject, targetKey?:string, noNotify?:boolean) | None | Binds a View to a Model.
+bindTo(key:string, target:MVCObject, targetKey?:string, noNotify?:boolean) | accessor | Binds a View to a Model.
-changed(key:string) | None | Generic handler for state changes.
-Override this in derived classes to handle arbitrary state changes. get(key:string) | * | Gets a value. notify(key:string) | None | Notify all observers of a change on this property.
-This notifies both objects that are bound to the object's property as well as the object that it is bound to. set(key:string, value:*) | None | Sets a value. setValues(values:Object) | None | Sets a collection of key-value pairs. unbind(key:string) | None | Removes a binding.
+changed(key:string) | ? | Generic handler for state changes.
+Override this in derived classes to handle arbitrary state changes. get(key:string) | * | Gets a value.
+notify(key:string) | this | Notify all observers of a change on this property.
+This notifies both objects that are bound to the object's property as well as the object that it is bound to. set(key:string, value:*) | this | Sets a value. setValues(values:Object) | this | Sets a collection of key-value pairs. unbind(key:string) | this | Removes a binding.
 Unbinding will set the unbound property to the current value.
-The object will not be notified, as the value has not changed. unbindAll() | None | Removes all bindings.
+The object will not be notified, as the value has not changed. unbindAll() | this | Removes all bindings.

 ### Usage
 0. Install